 I can’t say for sure when the seeds of discontent sprouted.
 I just remember starting to feel my world growing smaller, a kind of darkness closing in, sealing me into place.
 Sometimes thinking about it made me sad.
-Then realizing that I was sad made me even sadder because I am one of those people who judges my own feelings.
+Then realizing that I was sad made me even sadder because I am one of those people who judge my own feelings.
 I thought that’s not how you’re supposed to feel about marriage.
 Other times thinking about it gave me palpitations.
 I’d run out of breath while sitting down.
 I had my first anxiety attack when I was fourteen years old so I knew to fight the ensuing bout of nausea with a lemon slice or orange wedge.
 That’s where the idea for aromatherapy came from.

 This was also when I started to look forward to the tour circuits with my dad.
 Whenever one was coming up, I’d start feeling immense relief days before I even left the house.
 Then, of course, I’d end up feeling guilty about being so relieved.

 The tour company is a family affair.
 My mom handles the travel and hotel bookings, my dad and I handle the airport shuttles.
 As often as we can book them, every month or so we do a tour circuit starting from Nairobi to Ol Pejeta Conservancy in Nanyuki.
-We call it the Kifaru leg because the last of northern white rhinos in the world there are the main attraction.
+We call it the Kifaru leg because the last of northern white rhinos in the world there are the main attractions.

 From there we head to Samburu for the crocodiles of Ewaso Ngiro, then onward to Nakuru for the flamingoes at the lake.
 Although this route has proved difficult lately owing to climate changes that are drying the Ewaso Ngiro River which tourists often find underwhelming.
 As well, Lake Nakuru isn’t the home of flamingoes as was once known.
 Pollution of the lake has caused them to migrate in search of food.
 They are now found in Lake Bogoria.
 More often than not these days we’re skipping the Mamba and Flamingo legs and opting to go to Tsavo and Amboseli for the man-eating lions and red elephants.
 Which makes up our Simba and Ndovu legs of the circuit.

 We have three other employees on the payroll.
-There’s Emma, our office admin, Paul, the accountant and Kilonzo, a driver.
+There’s Emma, our office admin, Paul, the accountant, and Kilonzo, a driver.
 Before I got certified as a tour guide, Kilonzo used to do the airport transfers while my dad did the long tours by himself.
 When I joined the company though, Mom insisted that Kilonzo be my dad’s relief driver on the circuits.
 I should’ve been the one to go (being a certified tour guide and all), but I was newly married.
 Mom didn’t think I should spend that much time away from home, even if it was for work.
 Correction: Mom didn’t think a woman should spend that much time away from home, even if it was for work.
 She might’ve mentioned that before I joined the tourism industry.
 Oh well.
 It didn’t bother me.

 The real reason she didn’t want me to go was that Dad would never let me drive.
 And we all needed him to accept a relief driver.
 Every time he came back from circuits dog-tired, complaining about his back, his knee and that tricky stretch in the Mara where the road is now an ancient myth told among the locals.
 Not that he ever let Kilonzo drive, even with mom edging me out.